chakch/serverless-handson/README.md

 ![alt text](images/next_step.png "Transcoder Architecture")

-Some time we need to sychronize the articles manually.
+Sometimes we need to sychronize the articles manually.
 To do this we are going to make http call.

 - Create an http endpoint to trigger the RssReader function https://serverless.com/framework/docs/providers/aws/events/apigateway/#simple-http-endpoint

-- You can test the new feature by a simple curl
+- Test the new feature by a simple curl